nravic/UrbanRefuge/README.md

 data to your firestore database.
 Once up, unless performing routine maintenance on the database, `server` isn't used.

-To build the app for android or ios, run `react-native build android` or `react-native build ios`.
+To build the app for android or ios, run `react-native run-android` or `react-native run-ios`.
 For android development, you'll need to have AndroidStudio installed and on your $PATH, along with the Java SDK.

 ## How to Contribute